whyayen/log2curl/README.md

 # log2curl

-log2curl is a tool that transforms logs on AWS Cloud Watch to cURL command easily with query-id(AWS given).
+log2curl is a tool that transforms logs on AWS Cloud Watch to cURL command easily with query ID(AWS given).
 Something needs to be done before running this script:
 1. Retrieve query-id with [start-query](https://docs.aws.amazon.com/cli/latest/reference/logs/start-query.html) via AWS CLI or API
 2. Define the patterns to render cURL command